 Kusuha.
 Her example isn't quite as dramatic as Sanger's: she's a selectable protagonist from the start, whereas Sanger's character and Alpha Gaiden wasn't in the original development plan for the series, but she proved popular as an option in Alpha that Banpresto more or less felt compelled to make her the consistent choice in the sequels.
 And as a result, she has more merchandise focused around her than any other original or even the entire casts of some of the shows she shares games with.

 Chuck Cunningham Syndrome: Quite a few series vanish without explaination and never return.
 Sometimes this has an excuse (Alpha Gaiden characters only exist in an alternate future, while the Aura Battler Dunbine and Masou Kishin casts return to Byston Well/La Gias, respectively, and just don't come back), but not always (the Mobile Suit Victory Gundam and Brain Powerd characters simply vanish into the aether without comment).
-Most notably is Giant Robo, who is set up to have a major role in later games but disappears and never mentioned again (Banpresto didn't have a choice, as the holder of the rights post-Alpha and it became too expensive to re-license it for sequels)).
+Most notably is Giant Robo, who is set up to have a major role in later games but disappears and never mentioned again (Banpresto didn't have a choice, as the holder of the rights to Giant Robo changed after Alpha, and it became too expensive to re-license it for sequels)).
 As a result, Big Fire, a major villainous faction in Alpha, inexplicably goes away.

 This sums up a chunk of the route for Cobray Gordon in Alpha 3, specifically, Calico McCready, who serves as The Rival for Cobray, hates him for being chosen by the "Originator" (Ingram) to succeed him.
 Cobray's biggest stigma is he thinks he can't escape Ingram's shadow.